10 LED Lighting Terms Explained

 A luminaire is a light fitting that has an LED bulb contained within it.
 Luminaires are different from regular light fittings in that they’re all-in-one units with an integral light source (bulb), such as an industrial bulkhead light or a domestic floodlight.

-Generally, luminaires are manufactured with robustness and longevity in mind because when the bulb’s luminous efficacy declines, it’s necessary to purchase a completely new lighting unit.
+Generally, manufacturers build luminaires with robustness and longevity in mind.
+That's because, when the bulb’s luminous efficacy declines, it’s necessary to purchase a completely new lighting unit.

 The Fitting is the section of the LED bulb that’s connected directly to the appliance and thence to the mains power supply.
-There are quite a few to choose from and their main function is to make it as easy as possible for you to uncouple and replace the bulb when it needs to be replaced.
+There are quite a few to choose from and their main function is to make it as easy as possible for you to uncouple and replace the bulb when it needs replacing.

-“Life Hours” denote the length of time a light bulb is expected to last, and can be found both in the specification table of the LED Monkey website and on the packaging of our LED bulbs, too.
+“Life Hours” denote the length of time you can expect a light bulb to last.
+It can be found both in the product's specification table on our website, and on our bulb packaging, too.

 LEDs’ “Lumen Maintenance” is, instead, decided over a pre-set period of time.
 It’s clear that they outlast traditional incandescent bulbs as many as 20 times over.
 Indeed, with a life-expectancy in the region of 50,000 hours, you can expect them to still be glowing strong in over 17 years!